 Response: ???

-We agree with the statement that TOC is not necessarily a good way to validate the coupled model.
+We agree with the statement that TOC is not necessarily a good way to validate the coupled model and we would also favor fluxes or rates.
+However, we are not convinced that they give much better results if the database is limited.
+TOC in surface sediments was the data available on a global scale and also other ESM studies compare their results to it (e.g. HAMOCC, Palastanga et al. (2011)).
 As mentioned earlier, we will put in some more effort in a follow-up study where we compare calculated SWI-fluxes with observations.

+In addition, as stated in the manuscript (page 45):

+“ Our objective is not to perform and discuss a detailed calibration of the coupled models as this is beyond the scope of this sediment model development paper.
+Rather we want to showcase the feasibility of the model coupling, illustrate the range of results and thus information that can be generated with OMEN-SED and verify that model results capture the main observed global benthic biogeochemical features.”

 Something about: This was the data available also other ESM studies compare their results to it (e.g. HAMOCC, Palastanga et al. (2011)).